Hey cyclist!

 How to dress for cycling at 8-12 degrees

 In this temperature range, the cold becomes more pronounced, especially in the morning hours.
-You need clothing that keeps the body warm while allowing good breathability during effort:
+You need clothing that keeps your body warm but allows good breathability during exertion:

 • Fleece-lined winter shirt